Last updated on February 20th, 2025 at 04:06 pm

 It kind of feels a bit like you are knitting because of adding the loops onto the crochet hook, yet at the same time, you are only using one crochet hook to achieve these results.
 The stitch is a close weave and is great for dishcloths, spa washcloths, pot holders, pillows, cowls, baby washcloth, and much more.

-Tunisian Simple Stitch
+Tunisian Simple Stitch Basics

-This is the most basic stitch to start with if you want to learn how to crochet this unique, yet easy stitch pattern.
 Each row is completed using two passes, working from the right to the left, then left to the right again.
 (That is if you are a right hand crocheter, If you are a left hand crocheter, it would be opposite).
-Additionally, your work is never turned with this simple stitch.
+Additionally, there is no need to turn your work simple stitch.

-Front Side of Tunisian Stitch
+Front and Back Side Close Ups of Tunisian Simple Stitch

 Notice how there is a weaved look to the backside of the work.
 This may look difficult; however, it is not as hard as you may think.
 It is a unique type of fabric that is formed with this crochet method.